eupnea-project/eupnea-project.github.io/docs/extra/faq.md

 ## UEFI vs RW_LEGACY vs Depthboot vs EupneaOS?

 Read all pros and ons of each method of booting Linux on a Chromebook [here](/docs/chromebook/firmware-comparison).

-## Will Depthboot/EupneaOS remove my ChromeOS installation?

-Only if you choose to do so.
-Neither Depthboot nor EupneaOS will remove your ChromeOS installation, unless you explicitly choose to do so.

-## When will EupneaOS be ready?

-We don't know.
-We are working on it, but we have no ETA.

 ## Why is sharing Depthboot images illegal?